SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/🧪 Synaptic Labs/01. Blogs/Meditation on Alignment/Memetics and the Mind Virus.md

 # Witches, witches, everywhere!
+When we do not know whether a particular phenomenon we observe is the work of God or the work of Satan, the very roots of our faith are shaken.
+It is only under such a condition that it is possible to make a significant, willful choice between God and Satan, and this choice may lead to diabolism, or (in other words) to witchcraft.
+Furthermore, it is only in an atmosphere in which witchcraft is genuinely possible that witch-hunting flourishes as a significant activity.
+Thus it is no accident that Russia has had its Berias and that we have our McCarthys.
+Norbert Weiner

  I grew up in Massachusetts, which aside from being known for "[[Massholes]]" and people unable to pronounce their r's (like anyone could actually find pahkin in hahvahd yahd), we are typically considered one of the best spots for seeing the leaves change during the fall.
 It's a beautiful time of year as the summer heat subsides to reveal a crispness to the air, allowing for warm days, and cool evenings.
-It also marks one of my favorite holidays of the year - [[Halloween]].
-I never really even particularly enjoyed getting dressed or going trick or treating.
+It also marks one of my favorite holidays - [[Halloween]].
+I never really even particularly enjoyed getting dressed up or going trick or treating.
 I was just a dark kid...I mean my favorite animal was and forever will be bats.

  <iframe src="https://giphy.com/embed/s5kNDeCaG41O0T3R25" width="480" height="480" frameBorder="0" class="giphy-embed" allowFullScreen></iframe><p><a href="https://giphy.com/gifs/pbsnature-cute-animals-nature-s5kNDeCaG41O0T3R25">via GIPHY</a></p>